cbh6/cbh-dev-notes/performance/performance-keys.md

 ---

 1 - HTML file is received.
-The borwser try to load css and js files.
+The browser tries to load css and js files.

 Place:

 - CSS Files in head tag
 - JS scripts at the bottom

-placing js in head tag before style sheets may block rendering because browser will try to download and run JS code before rendering the DOM with the CSS Object Model
+Placing js in head tag before style sheets may block rendering because browser will try to download and run JS code before rendering the DOM with the CSS Object Model

 2 - CSS is render blocking because we're waiting for the css om to complete and combine it with the dom to create the render tree.

-keys:
+**keys**:

 load only what necessary: maybe you don't need to load all bootstrap files if you only need grid